ysyk2021/the-list-makers-mindset-maximizing-your-efficiency-and-productivity/src/chapter-8-2.md

-Chapter 8: The Role of Mindfulness in List-Making: Techniques for Practicing Mindfulness to Improve List-Making
+Techniques for Practicing Mindfulness to Improve List-Making
 ===============================================================================================================

 In this chapter, we will explore techniques for practicing mindfulness to improve list-making.
 By incorporating mindfulness into list-making, individuals can approach tasks with greater focus, intentionality, and reduced stress related to overwhelming tasks or deadlines.